wilsonj806/todolet/docs/ci-notes.md

       - nested_var3: "I'm part of a nested list as indicated by the hyphen"
   ```
 As a general note, hyphenated lines denote lists/ sequences, and nesting is usually done this way.

-### Environment setup

-You'll need to setup the environment that TravisCI will be run in.